top of page

 3. Impact on Wireless Networking Equipment

-Wireless devices experience the largest changes under Circular 29 — particularly Access Points, Wi-Fi routers, mesh systems, IoT gateways, home gateways, and wireless CPEs.
+Wireless devices will experience the largest changes under Circular 29.
+This includes Access Points, Wi-Fi routers, mesh systems, IoT gateways, home gateways, and wireless CPEs.

 • Certification of Conformity (CR) is mandatory, followed by